-The District's Debt Management Policy, Reserve Policy and Investment Policy are integrated into the decision-making framework utilized in the budgeting and capital improvement planning process.
+General.
+The District's Debt Management Policy, Reserve Policy and Investment Policy all guide the budgeting and capital improvement planning process.
 As such, the following principles outline the District's approach to debt management:

-• The District will issue debt only in the case where there is an identified source of repayment.
-Debt will be issued to the extent that (i) projected existing revenues are sufficient to pay for the proposed debt service together with existing debt service covered by such existing revenues, (ii) additional revenues, as necessary, have been identified as a source of repayment in an amount sufficient to pay for the proposed debt, and (iii) bond covenants will be maintained.
+The District will issue debt only in the case where there is an identified source of repayment.
+Debt will be issued when:

+- Projected existing revenues pay for the proposed debt service, and - As necessary, other revenues have been identified to pay for the proposed debt, and - Bond covenants will be achieved.

-- Debt will be structured for the shortest period possible, consistent with an equitable allocation of costs to current and future users.
-Borrowings by the District should be of a duration that does not exceed the useful life of the improvement that it finances and where feasible, should be shorter than the projected economic life.
-The standard term of long-term borrowing is typically 20-30 years. - The District may issue bonds on a fixed or variable interest rate basis.
-Fixed rate securities ensure budget certainty through the life of the securities and can be advantageous in a low interest rate environment.
-When appropriate, the District may choose to issue securities that pay a rate of interest that varies according to a predetermined formula or results from a periodic remarketing of the securities.
-Such variable rate bonds will be limited to no more than 20% of outstanding debt.
+Debt will be structured for the shortest period possible, consistent with an equitable allocation of costs to current and future users.
+Borrowings by the District should be of a duration that does not exceed the average useful life of the project to be financed by more than 20 percent and where feasible, should be shorter than the projected economic life.
+The standard term of long-term borrowing is typically 20-30 years.

+The District may issue bonds bearing a fixed or variable interest rate.
+When appropriate, the District may choose to issue securities that pay a rate of interest that varies according to a pre-determined formula or results from a periodic remarketing of the securities.
+Such variable rate bonds will be limited to no more than 20 percent of outstanding debt.

-The proceeds of the bond sales will be invested until used for the intended project(s) in order to maximize utilization of the public funds.
-The investments will be made to obtain the highest level of safety.
+The proceeds of the bond sales will be invested until used for the intended project(s) to ensure effective use of the public funds.
+The investments will be made to obtain a return, while maintaining the highest level of safety.
 The District's Investment Policy and the specific bond indentures govern objectives and criteria for investment of bond proceeds.
-The Treasurer, Director of Planning and Financial Planning Manager will oversee the investment of bond proceeds in a manner to avoid, if possible, and minimize any potential negative arbitrage over the life of the bond issuance, while complying with arbitrage and tax provisions.
+The Treasurer, Director of Finance & Water Resources and Financial Planning Manager will oversee the investment of bond proceeds, while complying with arbitrage and tax provisions.

-Bond proceeds will be deposited and recorded in separate accounts to ensure funds are not comingled with other forms of District cash and investments.
-The District's trustee will administer the disbursement of bond proceeds pursuant to an Indenture of Trust.
-Requisition for the disbursement of bonds funds must be approved by the District's General Manager or Treasurer.
+Bond proceeds will be deposited and recorded in separate accounts.
+The District's trustee will administer the disbursement of bond proceeds pursuant to the applicable Indenture of Trust or similar document.

+Requisition for the disbursement of bond funds will be approved by the District's General Manager or Treasurer.

 The Financial Planning Manager and Controller will monitor dedicated debt reserve fund balances and periodically review the advisability of prepayment or refunding of related debt.
-The financial advantages of a current refunding must outweigh the cost of reissuing new debt.
+The financial advantages of a current refunding must outweigh the cost of issuing new debt.
 A potential refunding will be assessed in combination with any new capital projects requiring financing, and the benefits of the refunding will be evaluated in relation to its costs and risks.

-Debt can be refunded to achieve one or more of the following objectives:
+Debt can be refunded to achieve any of the following objectives:

-- > Reduce future interest costs; - ➤ Restructure future debt service in response to evolving conditions regarding anticipated revenue sources; - Current refundings (that is, refinancings within 90 days of the call date) must meet a minimum net present value savings target of 3% of refunded bonds, while advance refundings (those refinancings executed more than 90 days prior to the call date) must meet a net present value savings target of at least 5% of refunded bonds and an escrow efficiency of 70%:

-Restructure the legal requirements, termed covenants of the original issue to reflect more closely the changing conditions of the District or the type of debt.
+- Reduce future interest costs or restructure future debt service in response to evolving conditions regarding anticipated revenue sources; - Current refundings (that is, refinancings within 90 days of the call date of the bonds to be refunded) must meet a minimum net present value savings target of at least 3 percent of refunded bonds - Restructure the legal requirements and/or covenants of the original issue to reflect more closely the changing conditions of the District, current market standards, or the type of debt.